Skip to main content

 Trump has said he’ll indemnify shippers against Iranian interference, but why would anyone with a hundred-million-dollar oil shipment at stake take him at his word?
 The uncertainty has thrown the shipping industry into turmoil, and tankers are backed up in the Gulf, loaded with oil, with their markets anxiously waiting.

 This is the tenth day.
 Economists and energy experts have long regarded closing the Strait of Hormuz as the worst-case scenario for the world economy.
 If it goes on beyond another week or two, the unintended consequences will ripple to every corner of the globe.
 And the crazy part is that we have no idea what that even means.
-All we know it’s coming at us fast.
+All we know is it’s coming at us fast.
 All because of one senile sociopath.

 The ironies abound.
 By attacking Iran, Trump has traumatized the “America First” wing of his base, led by the apostate, Marjorie Taylor Greene, who has dropped a number of f-bombs on him in public.
 He just lost Nazi Nick Fuentes as well, and one can only wonder what Charlie Kirk, bless his soul, would have thought of all this.